 Much of this high safety rating can likely be attributed to Massachusetts’s graduated driver licensing (GDL) program, which requires more strict guidelines for teens to get their license.
 If you have a teenage child who is about to begin the GDL, do your best to ensure that they are safe on the road.
-If they do get into an accident, contacting an attorney can help you determine who was at fault.
+If they do get into an accident, contacting a personal injury lawyer can help you determine who was at fault.